AppScreenShots

 5. The Stats & Numbers Frame

 Lead with a big number: "Save 5 hours a week," "Join 2M+ users," "99% satisfaction rate."
 Numbers catch the eye and create urgency.
+Use them prominently in your first or second screenshot.

 Best for: Productivity, finance, and B2B apps.